vshenoyTT/vit/newvit.md

 The [Vision Transformer](https://arxiv.org/pdf/2010.11929) (ViT) is a transformer model that is utilized for  vision procesing tasks.
 The ViT architecture in TT-NN leverages the self-attention mechanism, originally designed for NLP tasks, to process image data by treating each image as a sequence of patches.
 This walkthrough explains the key components of the ViT model and demonstrates how the Tenstorrent TT-NN library implements these components efficiently.

-## 2. Vision Transformer Encoder Implementation
+## 2. Vision Transformer Architecture

 This is a step-by-step walkthrough of the ViT encoder implementation in TT-NN on Grayskull.
 The diagram below summarizes all of these steps in a flow chart.